DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230110-res-usage.md

 ## Summarize

 Kubernetes can improve resource utilization in several ways.
-By setting resource requests and limits for Pods, using auto-scaling, staggered peak scheduling strategies, and hybrid deployment techniques, It can effectively optimize the computing resources of the Kubernetes cluster, better meet business needs and save costs.
+By setting resource requests and limits for Pods, using auto-scaling, staggered peak scheduling policies, and hybrid deployment techniques, It can effectively optimize the computing resources of the Kubernetes cluster, better meet business needs and save costs.
 Of course, in practical applications, we can also perform more optimizations according to specific business cases.
 In general, to improve the resource utilization of Kubernetes, it is only necessary to conduct a comprehensive analysis of the running mode and resource usage of the application.